 The workforce is a mix of the new and the old, new recruits and young managerial staff with the elder and senior employees who have been giving their all from years.
 As such, the Gen X people of an organization should learn ways to motivate and manage the poll of senior and older workforce.

 The young and the old, both these generations have a different way of looking at things.
 To get a workplace running smoothly, both the generations need to understand how the other operates.
-Handling the older workforce is not easy for the younger pool.
-As such, we share a few secrets that would help them to manage and bring out the best productivity from the older workforce.

 Tips to Motivate Employees